alexs95/summarization-research/README.md

 # Todo
-* Implement fast, trimmed down score function based on score.py.
-* Coreference resolution in loader.
+* Rouge score: need to copy and paste all summaries and references labelled as 000_decoded.txt
 * Refactoring of current loader.
-* Implement loader functions for loading pointer-generator output.
-* Implement OpenIE triplet precision score with coreference resolution using Spacy.
+* Implement and run OpenIE triplet precision score with coreference resolution using Spacy.
-* Run experiments with various configurations to create table.
-* Evaluate results in Athena.
-* Implement distributed torch.
+* Implement and run FEQA score https://github.com/esdurmus/feqa